-Philippine Chamber of Commerce and Industry (PCCI) advocate for the growth and sustainable development of entrepreneurship, chamber development, international trade relations and business innovation.
+The Philippine Chamber of Commerce and Industry (PCCI) advocates for the growth and sustainable development of entrepreneurship, chamber development, international trade relations and business innovation.
 PCCI works with the government, local chambers, and other business organizations to promote Philippine enterprises globally.

 Amb.
 Benedicto V. Yujuico

 3F Commerce and Industry Plaza 1030

 Campus Ave. cor.
 Park Ave.
 McKinley Town Center

 U.S. - ASEAN and Business Council